tjg23/amare.dev/README.md

 ## ⚙️ Configuration Notes

-### `site-config.ts`
+### `site.config.ts`

-All site-wide data and theme options are stored in `src/data/site-config.ts`.
+All site-wide data and theme options are stored in `src/site.config.ts`.
 It provides a single configuration object used throughout the theme for navigation, branding, hero content, social links, and more.

 You can update this file to customize: